As your life flashed before your eyes

 - Humphrey Lyttleton stated that he and his eponymous band's part on "Life in a Glasshouse" was recorded specifically to sound unplanned and unrehearsed, emphasizing the exploratory side of jazz instead of the slick side that endures in popular memory.

 - Title Track: Retroactively done with "Morning Bell", which is given the subtitle "Amnesiac" in the version included on this album.

 - Uncommon Time: Subverted with "Pyramid Song."
 It sounds arhythmic, but is actually a heavily syncopated, 4/4 bossanova rhythm played really slowly.

 - Word Salad Lyrics: Done to strangely awesome effect in "You and Whose Army?"We ride tonight

 - Xtreme Kool Letterz: It's subtle, but "Packt Like Sardines in a Crushd Tin Box".
-It actually stemmed from a typo by Thom, but due to it fitting the band decided to Throw It In! on the grounds that it fit the tone of the song and album.
+It actually stemmed from a typo by Thom, a notoriously poor typist, but the band decided to Throw It In! on the grounds that it fit the tone of the song and album.

 - You and What Army?: Invoked in the title and lyrics for "You and Whose Army?"You and whose army?